 - 4.1.
 There was only one Natural 2000 site within a 20Km area of the District Council boundary being Ensor's Pool SAC.
-The majority of the Local Plan Policies will have no likely significant impacts on Ensor's Pools, those polices that may have a significant impact on Ensor's Pool are through air pollution or increased recreational pressure - 4.2.
-There is a potential that Welsh Natura 2000 sites will be impacted associated to water consumption from new residential and commercial developments. - 4.3.
-If Warwick District Council adheres to the National Planning Policy Framework, seeks advice and guidance from Natural England and other specialists and authorities in relation to both air pollution and water consumption impact modelling plus adherence to accompanying polices such as for Flooding and Water and Green Infrastructure then the Warwick District Council Local Plan should have no likely significant direct or indirect impacts on Ensor's Pool or the Welsh SACs.
-However, with respect to the latter, we recommend that Warwick District Council continues to consult Natural England and the HRAA of Severn Trent Water's Water Resource Management Plan 2010 (which covers the next 25 years) to clarify any likely significant impacts on Welsh SACs.
+The majority of the Local Plan Policies will have no likely significant impacts on Ensor's Pools, those polices that may have a significant impact on Ensor's Pool are through increased recreational pressure. - 4.2.
+In consultation with Severn Trent Water, future sources of supply to Warwick District will come from local sources inferring that there will be no impact associated to water consumption from new residential and commercial developments on that Welsh Natura 2000 sites (pers. com., 2014). - 4.3.
+If Warwick District Council adheres to the National Planning Policy Framework, seeks advice and guidance from Natural England and other specialists and authorities in relation to air pollution impact modelling plus adherence to accompanying polices then the Warwick District Council Local Plan should have no likely significant direct or indirect impacts on Ensor's Pool or other Natura 2000 site.